nathankellenicki/node-poweredup/README.md

 * When used with the WeDo 2.0 Smart Hub, the Boost Tacho Motor and Control+ Motors do not support rotating the motor by angle.

 * When used with the Boost Move Hub, the Control+ Motors do not currently accept commands.

+* The SPIKE Prime Hub does not use Bluetooth Low Energy, so is not supported via this library.
+It is recommended you use MicroPython and Bluetooth Classic to develop for this Hub.

 ### Documentation